englishnotes/blog/Englsih-All-Notes.md

 We're flying to Spain next week.
 Are you coming to school tomorrow?

- **- To be going to**
-- As we know, we use “to be going to” to communicate a **future intention** .
-For example, the sentence “ **We're going to go** to the theatre” suggests that we have already decided to go to the theatre; it is our intention to go.
-“I’m going to keep studying English for a few more years”.

-- One use of “to be going to” is to say what we **think will happen**  because of something we know now.
-For example,
-“The sky is very dark now; I think it’s going to rain”, or “John is a very good student; he’s going to do well in his exams”.

 - **State verbs**  aren't used in continuous tenses. some verbs are not normally used in the present continuous tense we use instead of "simple tense"
 I'm hungry.
 I want  something to eat (not I'm wanting) do you understand what I mean?